watem-sedem/rfactor/README.md

 Rainfall and erosivity data
 ---------------------------

-The input rainfall and erosivity data are available in this repository in the test data, with an exception of the KMI input data.
-If you require the KMI input data, please contact KMI.
+On the one hand, input rainfall data are provided by the Flemish Environment Agency (VMM), whereas the output erosivity data calculated with the VMM and Royal Meteorological Institute of Belgium (RMI) rainfall input data are provided by the partners of this project.
+The erosivity data can be found within this project (see tests-folder).
+Please contact the RMI if you would like to obtain the a copy of the rainfall input data.

 License
 -------